NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-12-14 Start of new work log schedule.
+Now about demonstrating results instead of documenting efforts.

 2016-12-13 holiday party + rest of day.
 Basic simulation with integration time and laser control linkage in mains.
 Reset of virtualization setups to have base system with full hd, non-dns resolved